Does this test have other names?

 All tests for HIV antibodies will look for HIV-1, which is more common than HIV-2

-antigens called p24 antigens.
-The HIV antibody test recommended by the CDC is the
+called p24 antigens.
+The HIV antibody test advised by the CDC is the HIV-1/2 antigen/antibody

-If you test positive for HIV, the CDC recommends the following follow-up tests:
+If you test positive for HIV, the CDC advises the following follow-up tests:

 HIV-1/HIV-2 antibody differentiation immunoassay.
-This test is to confirm HIV and find out whether you have HIV-1 or HIV-2.
+This test is to confirm HIV and find out if you have HIV-1 or HIV-2.

 HIV-1 NAT (nucleic acid test).
 You will need this test to confirm the HIV-1 infection if you test positive on the